Varmilo Muse65 HE Magnetic Keyboard

 Compared With Category Average

-Compared with other Gaming Keyboard, this product is above average in rapid trigger support, below average in per-key lighting control, software quality, portability.
+Compared with other Gaming Keyboards, this product is below average in RGB customization, per-key lighting control, extra gaming features.

 Attribute This product Category average Difference